JakeSSRN/LLM-Wiki/README.md

 **H number (head quantization)** - Similar to K quants, but for EXL2 files.
 Compresses only certain layers, typically attention heads, while leaving other layers less or uncompressed.

 **QUIP#** (Quantization with Incoherence Processing) - a 2-bit quantization method that hugely reduces degradation.
-Uses incoherent matrices to reduce correlation between them, making each piece of information less related to the others, and therefore easier to compress.
+Uses incoherent matrices to reduce correlation between nodes, making each piece of information less related to the others, and therefore easier to compress.
 Incorporates lattice codebooks, which reduce information loss during compression.
 Also includes adaptive rounding to tailor the individual weights more intelligently.
 Essentially makes 2-bit quants worthwhile.

 **SqueezeLLLM** - quantization method that intelligently applies dense and sparse quantization, incoherent matrices, lattice codebooks, and adaptive rounding (see above).